genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_angular.md

 }
 ```

 This change will take effect the next time you run your build process.
-Keep in mind that while this setting is helpful for development, it's advisable to ensure thorough type checking in other environments, like testing or production, to catch potential issues early.
+Keep in mind that while this setting is helpful for development, you should thoroughly type-check other environments, such as testing or production, to catch potential issues early.

 ## Using the components